mfdtrade/agent-talk-2025/README.md

 ## 2: Tools:

+##

 Planning:
 - prompt for step by step plan, push each onto todo list array
 - addTodoToList, checkTodoList, markTodoDone
+- Ask your boss for help making a decision

 Memory: